Why Connect More Than One Battery To An RV?

 How To Wire 2 6V Batteries To An RV

-As I mentioned before the first thing you need to do is connect the 6V batteries in series to create a 12V one.
+As I mentioned before, the first thing you need to do is connect the 6V batteries in series to create a 12V one.

-You do this with a small piece of wire preferably the 4 AWG copper wire I mentioned in the 12V section of this article.
+You do this with a small piece of wire, preferably the 4 AWG copper wire I mentioned in the 12V section of this article.

-As you can see, you will still attach the load wires that will power the RV to different batteries.
+You will still attach the load wires that will power the RV to different batteries.
 You should never have both load wires on one 6V battery.

 How To Wire 4 6V Batteries To An RV

-Once you’ve wired 2 6V batteries in series to make a 12V battery it’s really easy to wire 2 more 6V batteries together in series/parallel to increase the amp hours.
+Once you’ve wired 2 6V batteries in series to make a 12V battery, it’s really easy to wire 2 more 6V batteries together in series/parallel to increase the amp hours.

 You can do this by combining each pair of 6V batteries and then wiring them together in parallel like you would 2 12V batteries.

-Make sure you connect the load (RV power) wires to the different pairs of 6V batteries as shown in the graphic above.
+Make sure you connect the load (RV power) wires to the different pairs of 6V batteries, as shown in the graphic above.